 PhD student

-I am currently a first-year PhD student in Professor Machesky’s Lab, where I am dedicated to exploring the mechanisms underlying melanoma metastasis.
+I am currently a PhD student in Professor Machesky’s Lab, where I am dedicated to exploring the mechanisms underlying melanoma metastasis.
 Originally from Hefei, China, I completed both my undergraduate and master’s studies at Anhui Medical University, where I developed a robust foundation in scientific research and clinical practice.
 My background is in Plastic Surgery, with a specialised focus on skin cutaneous melanoma research.
 During my master’s, I cultivated a profound interest in oncology, particularly in understanding the processes of melanoma migration, invasion, and metastasis.
 During my PhD studies, I aim to uncover the intrinsic reasons behind malignant melanoma cell metastasis.

 Osian Jones